Manitoba-wide civic elections shows more new blood, but still many default victories in RMs | CBC News

-Manitoba-wide civic elections shows more new blood, but still many default victories in RMs
+Manitoba-wide civic elections bring in more new blood, but still many default victories in RMs

 Thirteen municipalities have entirely acclaimed councils in 2018

-This time around, that figure improved slightly — 33 percent of officials were acclaimed in advance of election night, according to preliminary results.
+This time around, that figure improved slightly — 33 per cent of officials were acclaimed before election night.

-This is significantly better showing when compared to school trustee elections where nearly half of candidates won seats just for signing up.
+This is significantly better showing when compared to school trustee elections, where nearly half of the candidates won seats just for signing up.

 In total, 13 municipals governments were formed without an election in 2018: